arnsteio/short-shell-novice/03-pipefilter.md

 > have told the shell to send the contents of `ammonia.pdb` to `wc`'s
 > standard input.

-## Nelle's Pipeline: Checking Files
+## Jessica's Pipeline: Checking Files
 ## FIXME

-Nelle has run her samples through the assay machines and created 1520 files in the `north-pacific-gyre/2012-07-03` directory described earlier.
+Jessica has run her samples through the assay machines and created 1520 files in the `north-pacific-gyre/2012-07-03` directory described earlier.
-As a quick sanity check, starting from her home directory, Nelle types:
+As a quick sanity check, starting from her home directory, Jessica types:

 ~~~ {.bash}
 $ cd north-pacific-gyre/2012-07-03